 The Jews (who were the “entrusted with the oracles of God”) didn’t accept them as scripture for the same reason.
 Beyond that, the Septuagint was created in direct violation of the command of God.
 Further, many of the early church fathers didn’t accept them (including a Pope in the 7th century)

 Based on the evidence, I don’t consider them to be inspired by God.
-Good books, yes.
-Inerrant and part of the inspired Word of God, no.
+Good books, possibly.
+Inerrant and part of the divinely inspired Scriptures, no.